qooxdoo/qooxdoo/docs/development/compiler/configuration/compile.md

 files as possible.

-This "build target" compilation is the version you can do final testing on before publishing it to your users; but while this is minified and stripped down, there are still a number of temporary which you do not want to copy onto your webserver.
+This "build target" compilation is the version you can do final testing on before publishing it to your users; but while this is minified and stripped down, there are still a number of temporary files which you do not want to copy onto your webserver.

 When you're ready to distribute the application(s) to your web server, use `qx deploy`, EG: